On homotopy types of complements of analytic sets and Milnor fibres: Introduction

 Since the foundational work of Deligne, Griffiths, Morgan and Sullivan\cite{Su},~\cite{DGMS},~\cite{M}, and later Navarro-Aznar~\cite{NA}, it has been realised that the rational homotopy type of compact K\"ahler manifolds and algebraic varieties is quite special and can be described in terms of the cohomology ring of the variety, the cohomology rings of certain subspaces involved in its compactification or resolution of singularities, and natural mappings among them.
 When the rational homotopy type is determined only by the cohomology ring of the variety we say that the manifold is formal.
 Although a quasi-projective variety is not formal in general, many classes of varieties, like compact K\"ahler manifolds~\cite{DGMS} or complements of hyperplane arrangements~\cite{Br}, are formal.
 In the last years understanding formality in the context of algebraic geometry and singularity theory has been subject of intense research (\cite{CM},\cite{DS},\cite{DPS1},\cite{DPS2},\cite{DPS3},\cite{PS1},\cite{PS2},\cite{Zu}).

 The local Milnor fibre of a hypersurface singularity has very restrictive algebro-topological properties in common with algebraic varieties (e.g. polarised Mixed-Hodge structure in its cohomology).
 It is therefore natural to study its rational homotopy type in a similar fashion than in the case of algebraic varieties.
 Very recently H. Zuber~\cite{Zu} has given the first example of non-formal Milnor fibre of a quasihomogeneous polynomial , answering Question~5.5~of~\cite{PS1} (the Milnor fibre of a quasihomogeneous polynomial).
 Such Milnor fibre is non simply connected.
 It is clear from the literature than formality has different flavours in the simply connected and non-simply connected case.
-As an application of our main Theorem and results of Denham and Suciu we find, up to our knowledge, the first family of quasihomogeneous polynomials with Milnor fibres non-formal and simply connected.
+As an application of our main Theorem and results of Denham and Suciu on moment-angle complexes we find, up to our knowledge, the first family of quasihomogeneous polynomials with Milnor fibres non-formal and simply connected.
+Moment-angle manifolds and intersections of quadrics are also studied by S. lopez de Medrano and S. Gitler in~\cite{LdM}~and~\cite{GLdM}.
+The study of this kind of manifolds partly is motivated by the theory of dynamical systems.

 I would like to thank A. Suciu for a conversation in the 60th birthday of A. Libgober celebration conference in Jaca in which tha application given here to formality arose, and also to correct a mistake in the computation of the homology of the Milnor fibre in the last example of the paper.
+I thank also S. Lopez de Medrano for an interesting conversation in Oaxaca'a meeting of the Spanish and Mexican Mathematical Societies.
 I dedicate the paper to A. Libgober.